BlueN1nja1/Twelve/README.md

 -Add a Random Songs list to the Activity menu

--Add the ability to remove the providers menu
+-Add the ability to disable the music providers menu

 -Add an animation to the play button when a song is playing